citedrive/bibtex.eu/docs/doc7.md

 ## Notation: ``{Lastname, Firstname}``
 However, we recommend the following way ``{Lastname, Firstname}`` i.e., last name and first name separated by a comma.
-This way allows for more control to distinguish between the first and last man.
+This way allows for more control to distinguish between the first and last name.

 ### Example, ``{Lastname, Firstname}``